evhub/iternash/docs/iternash/game.md

         or sequentially (defaults to False, i.e. sequentially).
 When the updates are sequential the order of agents passed to Game will be the order in which they are evaluated at each step.
+    - _default_run_kwargs_ are keyword arguments to use as the defaults in run.

     ### Class variables